If I may offer something that helped me:

 Just say “Here’s some free resources that I can give you to do it yourself or I can refer you to a cheaper designer.”

-Of course there’s exceptions to every rule, some of my best clients have been technophobes 🤣
+Of course there are exceptions to every rule, some of my best clients have been technophobes 🤣

 The most important thing: are they polite and reasonable?
 This is usually the best indication of a good relationship.